Elizabeth Craig-McFeely

-Commandant Elizabeth Craig-McFeely CB (born 27 April 1927), who served as Director of the Women's Royal Naval Service (WRNS) between 1979–1982, while also acting as aide-de-camp to Queen Elizabeth II.
+Commandant Elizabeth Craig-McFeely CB (born 27 April 1927), who served as Director of the Women's Royal Naval Service (WRNS) between 1979 and 1982, while also acting as aide-de-camp to Queen Elizabeth II.

 Career

 Elizabeth Sarah Ann Craig-McFeely was born on 27 April 1927, the daughter of Lieutenant colonel Cecil Michael Craig-McFeely.
 She attended the University of London where she gained a diploma in Physical Education.
 Initially a PE teacher, she joined the Women's Royal Naval Service (WRNS) in 1952.
-In 1953, she was posted to various Royal Navy, Royal Marines and Royal Navy Reserve establishments until 1967, including the Royal Navy Supply School between 1964–1966.
+In 1953, she was posted to various Royal Navy, Royal Marines and Royal Navy Reserve establishments until 1967, including the Royal Navy Supply School between 1964 and 1966.

 Craig-McFeely commanded the WRNS in the Far Eastern Fleet between 1967 and 1969.
-She then worked directly for the Ministry of Defence (Navy), 1969-1974, and at the shore establishment HMS Centurion until 1976 (Centurion is a Ministry of Defence-owned establishment in Gosport, Hampshire, mainly responsible for personnel).
+She then worked directly for the Ministry of Defence (Navy), 1969–1974, and at the shore establishment HMS Centurion until 1976 (Centurion is a Ministry of Defence-owned establishment in Gosport, Hampshire, mainly responsible for personnel).

 In 1977, she was made Superintendent of the WRNS, becoming Director (equivalent to Rear-Admiral) between 1979 and 1982.
 While holding this post, she was an honorary aide-de-camp to Queen Elizabeth II.

 Craig-McFeely retired from active service in 1982, and was named a Companion to the Order of the Bath.
 She was succeeded as Director of the WRNS by Commandant Patricia Swallow on 30 July 1982.